Lying Tricep Extension: Muscles Worked, How To Do, Form

 • If using a barbell or EZ-curl bar, grip it with an overhand grip slightly wider than shoulder-width apart.
 If using dumbbells, hold them with a neutral grip (palms facing each other).

-Best Ways To Do Lying Tricep Extension
+Lying Tricep Extension Variations

-• If you are looking for a more advanced variation to stimulate different muscle fibers in the triceps, then you should try the Incline and decline lying tricep extensions.
+• If you are looking for a more advanced variation to stimulate different muscle fibers in the triceps, you should try the Incline and decline lying tricep extensions.

 1. Barbell Lying Tricep Extension